Our plan to protect nature

 Wellington's biodiversity is important and at risk.
 But we have a plan:

-Our Natural Capital – Wellington's Biodiversity Strategy & Action Plan
+Our Natural Capital – Wellington's Biodiversity Strategy and Action Plan

 In 2015, we started this vision for the city’s native biodiversity.
 It outlines our goals and plan to protect Wellington's iconic natural areas that make our city an exciting and vibrant place to live, work, and visit.